-Each Holder of a certificated Class may choose to have the Registrar make payments either by check mailed to the address of the Holder shown on the Registrar's records or by electronic transfer of funds to a bank account designated by the Holder.
+The Registrar makes payments on a certificated Class by check mailed to the addresses of the Holders shown on the Registrar's records or, if the related Supplement provides, by wire transfer to the Holders.
 However, a Holder will receive the final payment on a certificated Class only upon presentation and surrender of the Holder's Certificate to the Registrar.